Mizuki Nishiyama is a London based, mixed-Japanese artist; creating raw, vivid and multifaceted paintings that explore the fragile human condition.

 As a mixed-Japanese artist, Nishiyama draws inspiration from the East and West.
 Bridging her Hong Kong, Japanese and Italian cultural heritages.

 Embracing deeply personal experiences to craft each artwork: the artist’s ongoing relationship with anxiety and trauma has greatly influenced her practice, and has fuelled her to confront vulnerability, fragility and the human condition.
 Painting is a chaotic yet meditative process for Nishiyama that allows her to make sense of the more tempestuous periods in life.

-    Nishiyama holds a Bachelors of Fine Arts degree from Parsons School of Design.
+Nishiyama holds a Masters of Fine Arts degree from Central Saint Martins, and a Bachelors of Fine Arts degree from Parsons School of Design.
 Her solo exhibitions include Shunga (2020) at Whitestone Gallery Hong Kong, An Exploration of Human Fragility: Love & Lust (2020) at the Tenri Cultural Institute of New York, and 脆い Moroi: An Exploration of Human Fragility (2019) at Greenpoint Gallery New York.